 “OK, but how exactly should I write a conclusion for my essay?”
 The answer is, “It depends.”

 There are various essay types and many ways in which you can approach your closing paragraph.
 However, there’s one common thing — your conclusion should provide the reader with a sense of closure and completeness.
-Believe it or not, you can do that without sealing off the discussion entirely.
+Believe it or not, you can do that without dismissing the discussion entirely.
 Below, we’ll tell you about the most common ways you can end a paper, and we’ll show you a few examples of conclusions to illustrate our point.

 How Do I End an Essay Then?

-In order to write a conclusion and end an essay, you should:
+To write a conclusion and end an essay, you should:

-- Rephrase your thesis statement and central points;
+1. Rephrase your thesis statement and central points;

-- (Optional) Refer to opposite views;
+2. (Optional) Refer to opposite views;

-- Use one of the techniques below for your closing sentence.
+3. Use one of the techniques below for your closing sentence.

 How do I paraphrase my thesis statement?